robatwilliams/hills-api/README.md

   .then(console.log);
 ```

 Note that it's generally better to use variables for passing arguments, rather than embedding them in the query itself.

+Prefer to send queries using GET requests (`?query=`) rather than POST, as this will allow reuse of cached responses without making a network request.

-Read more about calling GraphQL APIs, including how to use variables, [here](https://graphql.org/graphql-js/graphql-clients/) and [here](https://graphql.org/learn/serving-over-http/).
+Read more about calling GraphQL APIs, including those aspects, [here](https://graphql.org/graphql-js/graphql-clients/) and [here](https://graphql.org/learn/serving-over-http/).

 ## Example queries